 This is the reason the Crown Estate decided in 2014 to designate a 35 km2 area of seabed off the coast of Holy Island as the West Anglesey Demonstration Zone for tidal energy.
 This is the area we now know as Morlais.
 The designation of the demonstration zone was intended to encourage growth and boost the tidal energy sector.

 How do we create electricity from tidal stream energy?

-- Tidal energy convertors which use the movement of the water to slowly rotate a generator which then produces electricity
+- Tidal energy convertors which use the movement of the water to turn a generator to produce electricity

-- A structure to hold the tidal energy converters in the water
+- An anchor to keep the device in the water

-- A foundation or anchor to hold the device in place
+- A base or anchor that holds the device in place

 The moving parts or the parts that generate electricity remain under water.

 What do tidal energy machines look like?

 There are many different types of tidal energy devices.
 Some are placed completely below the surface of the water while others float on the surface.

 The images below are just examples of the type of technology that could be based in Morlais.